radcrew/do-not-stop/mobile/README.md

 For more detailed information on integrating Dynamic with React Native, please refer to our official documentation: [Dynamic React Native Integration](https://docs.dynamic.xyz/react-native/introduction).

-Thank you for trying out our example app!
+Thank you for trying out the CryptoZombies mobile app!